-- We take time to celebrate successes and achievements. - We acknowledge the effort and contribution of the people we work with. - We support people to develop their skills and progress in their careers so they can help the NHS, health and care partners deliver high quality care and improve population health outcomes. - We help people to achieve their goals and work with them to identify opportunities for development where it is needed. - We proactively address identified disparities in recruitment and progression.
+- We take time to celebrate successes and achievements. - We acknowledge the effort and contribution of the people we work with. - We support people to develop their skills and progress in their careers so they can help the NHS deliver high quality care. - We help people to achieve their goals and work with them to identify opportunities for development where it is needed. - We proactively address identified disparities in recruitment and progression.